 Frequently asked questions

-No, this service is only available for payments between consumers.
-If you’re looking for solutions to your international business payment problems, contact Wells Fargo for more info.
+No, this service is available for payments among consumers only.
+Contact Wells Far for solutions to your international business payment problems.

 Where can I send funds to?